-If you want to get more of the South Florida feel, try the Florida Everglades just east of Naples on I-75.
-This area has some of the best bass fishing in the state; it’s not unusual to catch 50 to 100 bass in a day.
+If you want more South Florida feel, try the Florida Everglades east of Naples on I-75.
+This area has some of the best bass fishing in the state; it’s not unusual to catch 50 to 100 bass daily.

 Not like we need to make the Everglades any better, but the wildlife is just second to none.
 Alligators are plentiful and a mecca for bird watchers.

-Lake Trafford has some of the best crappie fishing in the region, with the winter month being best.
+Lake Trafford has some of the best crappie fishing in the region, with the winter month being the best.
 It’s located in Immokalee, Florida; it’s just minutes east of Naples as well.
-Most of these are stocked and offer some excellent bass, catfish, and panfish fishing.
+These are stocked and offer excellent bass, catfish, and panfish fishing.

 Certain parts of each body of water are locally famous for good bass and panfish fishing.
 Each location has a few boat ramps, some bridges to fish from, and plenty of areas where anglers can be active from the banks.

-Driving around the region, you will also notice that there are drainage canals along many of the major roads.
-Don’t overlook these as possible fishing spots.
-If there is a safe place to pull off the road, stop, and give it a try.
-You will see people doing this every day, and they usually are catching fish.
+Driving around the region, you will also notice drainage canals along many major roads.
+Don’t overlook these as possible fishing spots; if there is a safe place to pull off the road, stop and give it a try.
+You will see people doing this daily, usually catching fish.

 We at BassOnline.com encourages anglers to practice catch-and-release when fishing for any bass.
 Overall, this species is a hearty fish, and nearly 100 percent will survive being caught and released when adequately handled.
-However, peacock bass do-not live as long in live-wells as other species.
-They must be released quickly to maximize their chances for survival.
+However, peacock bass do-not lives as long in live wells as other species.
+They must be released quickly to maximize their chances of survival.

 Now that you know more, why not enjoy a day fishing adventure on the Golden Gate Canal System?
 Another great way to take in the sunshine.
 These exotic species love the warm weather as much as you do!